Skip to content

 Hashtag Communities and User-Generated Content

-Create branded hashtags that encourage customer participation.
-A Manchester gym might use #StrongerInManchester, whilst a Cornwall café could leverage #CornwallCoffeeBreak.
-These community hashtags build brand loyalty whilst expanding reach through authentic user-generated content.
+Create branded hashtags that encourage customers to take part.
+A Manchester gym might use #StrongerInManchester.
+A Cornwall café could use #CornwallCoffeeBreak.
+These community hashtags build brand loyalty.
+They also expand reach through authentic user-generated content.

 Seasonal and Event-Based Hashtags